MaikDulle/MaikDulle.github.io/_posts/2023-12-20-BYO-AI-Influencer.md

   <img src="/img/posts/AI_Influencer/example5.png" width="25%" />
 </p>

 I know those still have some issues and can be fine tuned but I just wanted to showcase how easy you can generate images and your own AI Influencer using A1111.
+Its for sure a powerful tool.<br>
-Try for yourself and happy prompting/generating! :)
+Try it for yourself and happy prompting/generating! :)

 <br>

-This project is inspired by <a https://www.youtube.com/watch?v=ky5ZB-mqZKM><(a)>.
+This project is inspired by <https://www.youtube.com/watch?v=ky5ZB-mqZKM>.